-A specialist in the area of System Analysis and Control in Information technologies is capable of solving the following professional tasks, in particular: usage of distributed computing system web-technologies for remote access; system-analytical task allocation in mathematical, physical and other sorts of process and object modeling, control over them; carrying of preliminary feasibility and analytical studies for design and engineering solutions; design and engineering of systems, devices and data bases using up-to-date design technologies.
+A specialist in the area of System Analysis and Control in Engineering Systems is capable of solving the following professional tasks, in particular: usage of distributed computing system web-technologies for remote access; system-analytical task allocation in mathematical, physical and other sorts of process and object modeling, control over them; carrying of preliminary feasibility and analytical studies for design and engineering solutions; design and engineering of systems, devices and data bases using up-to-date design technologies.

 The graduates are highly competent professionals.
 They are goof at modeling of processes and objects of different physical nature, creation of algorithms and software for automation and control systems, manage other people.

 After obtaining their Bachelor degree, students can continue their studies with the “Control in Engineering Systems” Master degree program (programs: “Computer-aided engineering and information processing in technology systems”, “Control automation in administrative, commercial and financial areas”).